Judith Bronowski in 1998, with some creations

 A Tribute to Jan de Swart (1987).
 A short film set to music shows the house and hand-built art/furniture/sculpture of this reclusive California craftsman.

-Judith's latest film project (produced on video) is Jonas Salk - Personally Speaking (1998) for KPBS San Diego.
-Aired July 1, 1998, this half-hour TV profile includes elaborate archival material on the development of the polio vaccine, and numerous sound bites from family and colleagues.
+Judith also produced Jonas Salk - Personally Speaking (1998) for KPBS San Diego.
+Aired initially on July 1, 1998, this half-hour TV profile includes elaborate archival material on the development of the polio vaccine, and numerous sound bites from family and colleagues.
 Gives an intimate dimension to Salk, including archival interviews with Salk himself and information about his life after the polio heroics.